-However, it is not an easy task to handle all the above problems by using a single method.
-Generally speaking, background subtraction methods can be classified into three categories, i.e. statistic-based methods [5]-[13], classification-based methods [14], [15] and subspace-based methods [1], [16]-[24].
+FOR numerous computer vision tasks, such as indoor surveillance [1], anomaly detection [2], sports video analysis [3], traffic surveillance [4], and so on, background subtraction has been a fundamental step to segment out the motion objects for high-level vision understanding.
+Usually, the scene suffers from various influence including lighting changes and dynamic backgrounds.
+Owing to the complex environment and real-time requirement of the surveillance system, many methods [1], [6]-[9] have been proposed to overcome the aforementioned problems.
+These state-of-theart methods work well under certain conditions.
+However, it is not easy to handle all the mentioned problems by using a single method.
+Generally speaking, background subtraction methods can be classified into three categories: statistic-based methods [5]-[13], classification-based methods [14], [15], and subspace-based methods [1], [16]-[24].

-The Gaussian background modeling [5] has been a classical statistic-based method and is very popular in the surveillance system.
-Later researches developed this model to the multi-Gaussian versions [6]-[9] for background subtraction.
-Since these methods are of the parametric-based type whose parameters are hard to learn and adjust when it comes to the complex environment, literatures [10], [11] preferred to the nonparametric methods for background pixel modeling.
-However, these methods cannot well deal with the continuous changing situations.
+The Gaussian background modeling [5] is a classical statistic-based method and is very popular in the surveillance system.
+Later researches extended this model to the multi-Gaussian versions [6]-[9] for background subtraction.
+As these methods are of the parametric-based type whose parameters are hard to learn and adjust under complex environments, [10] and [11] preferred the nonparametric methods for background pixel modeling.
+However, these methods cannot deal with the continuous changing situations well.
 Unlike the background subtraction method at the pixel level, [12] and [13] modeled the background at the region level.
-The region-based method is capable of handling the noise, illumination variations and dynamic environment.
-Since background subtraction can be viewed as a classification problem, neural network [14] and support vector machines [15] are also exploited for foreground detection.
+The region-based method is capable of handling noise, illumination variations, and dynamic environment.
+Because background subtraction can be viewed as a classification problem, neural network [14] and support vector machines [15] are also exploited for foreground detection.
 For these methods, a learning procedure is necessary before the detection stage.
 They show a good adaptation to the learned situations.
-However, they are not flexible to the new cases which had not been considered in the learning stage.
-Recent researches on subspace analysis consider that the background lies in a low dimensional subspace, i.e. eigenspaces.
+However, they are not flexible to the new cases that had not been considered in the learning stage.
+Recent researches on subspace analysis consider that the background lies in a low dimensional subspace, that is, eigenspaces.
 Such eigenspaces enable the algorithms to resist a variety of contamination.
-Tsai et al. [1] assumed that the background and foreground are two independent signals and extracted the foreground by independent component analysis.
+Tsai and Lai [1] assumed that the background and foreground are two independent signals and extracted the foreground by independent component analysis.
 Cevher et al. [16] proposed to use compressive sensing to recover the region of interest.
 However, the theory requires that the foreground occupies a small portion of the scene.
-Early in 2000, the classical Principal Component Analysis (PCA) had been used in background modeling [17].
-But it is vulnerable when the data is contaminated by the noise.
-Later, Torre et al. [18] extended classical PCA to develop the Robust Principal Component Analysis with M-estimation (RPCA-ME) which is more adaptive to noise corruption, alignment errors and occlusion.
-Unlike RPCA-ME, the Robust Principal Component Analysis (RPCA) model proposed in [19] treated background subtraction as a matrix decomposition problem.
-It is reported that RPCA is able to recover the low-rank and sparse components of a data matrix even though a quantity of entries of the matrix are contaminated with arbitrary noise intensity.
+Early in 2000, the classical principal component analysis (PCA) had been used in background modeling [17].
+But it is vulnerable when the data is contaminated by noise.
+Later, De la Torre and Black [18] extended classical PCA to develop the robust principal component analysis with M-estimation (RPCA-ME), which is more adaptive to noise corruption, alignment errors, and occlusion.
+Unlike RPCA-ME, the robust principal component analysis (RPCA) model proposed in [19] treats background subtraction as a matrix decomposition problem and is able to recover the low-rank and sparse components of a data matrix even though a quantity of entries of the matrix are contaminated with arbitrary noise intensity.